fenok/react-router-typesafe-routes/README.md

 import { ROUTES } from "./path/to/routes";

 // The type here is { fromUserList: boolean | undefined }.
-// Note how fromUserList can be undefined due to returning undefined upon error. const { fromUserList } = useTypedState(ROUTES.USER.DETAILS);
+// Note how fromUserList can be undefined, which means that it's absent or invalid. const { fromUserList } = useTypedState(ROUTES.USER.DETAILS);
 ```